 So, what are some things that can happen to your vehicle when its elements are unbalanced?

 1. Unbalance of voltage

-  In a three-phase supply which is caused by unbalance in the plant’s equipment, an excessive rise in the vehicle’s temperature is caused and eventually leads to motor failure.
+Unbalanced three-phase supply in plant equipment can cause an excessive rise in the vehicle’s temperature.
+Therefore, the excessive heat can eventually lead to motor failure.
 If there is an unbalance in your voltage up to 3.5%, it can lead to an approximate rise of 25% in the vehicle’s temperature.
 Therefore, you should check the voltage on a frequent basis, in order to avoid unbalance.
 If you cannot find the cause of this unbalance, you should either reduce or over-size the size of the motor.

 2. Increased vibration